memgraph/docs/mage/algorithms/traditional-graph-analytics/max-flow.md

 [![Transportation](https://img.shields.io/badge/Transportation-Application-8A477F?style=for-the-badge)](/use-cases/transportation.md)

-In transportation networks max flow can be used for finding the throughput of a network or a part of it, finding the road or railway with the largest load or analysing which roads need to be expanded.
+In transportation networks, max flow can be used for finding the throughput of a network or a part of it, finding the road or railway with the largest load or analysing which roads need to be expanded.